Q: Where do volunteers live?

 Q: What opportunities are there for spiritual development during my time as a Bon Secours Volunteer?

-Grow spiritually is the foundational program pillar.
-Weekly community commitments involve prayer, and volunteers are asked to engage in daily personal prayer throughout the week.
+Spiritual growth is the foundational program pillar.
+Volunteers are asked to engage in daily personal prayer throughout the week and to be open to sharing about their spiritual lives.
 There are also 3 retreats built into the service year- in the fall, winter and spring.
-Bon Secours Volunteer Ministry also offers the opportunity for volunteers to meet with a spiritual adviser for spiritual direction.
+Bon Secours Volunteer Ministry also offers the opportunity for volunteers to meet with a spiritual advisor for spiritual direction.

 Q: Can I have a job while in the program?